wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

     without the authority of the Trust or any person or body authorised by the Trust in that behalf.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of destruction, to a fine not exceeding $100,000:

     *   (b) in the case of damage or modification, to a fine not exceeding $40,000\.

+    Section 99(2): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 100 Offence of breaching conditions of authority

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $40,000 who contravenes or fails to comply with any condition imposed under [section 14(1)][19] or [section 15][20].
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $40,000 who contravenes or fails to comply with any condition imposed under [section 14(1)][19] or [section 15][20].

+    Section 100: amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 101 Offence of refusing access, etc

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,500 who---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $2,500 who---

     *   (a) refuses to let a person authorised by or under [section 21][29] to have access to an archaeological site or historic place for a purpose referred to in that section; or